naf1s66/taskforge/docs/tasks/milestone2/08-auth-swagger-documentation.md

 - Extend the OpenAPI document to describe all authentication endpoints, request/response bodies, and security schemes.
 - Surface the documentation in Swagger UI under `/api/taskforge/docs`.

+**Status:** Blocked — schemas still describe a `token` field the API does not return.

 ## Acceptance Criteria
 - [x] OpenAPI spec defines JWT bearer security scheme and references it on protected routes.
-- [x] Auth endpoints include accurate schemas for success and error responses.
+- [ ] Auth endpoints include accurate schemas for success and error responses.
 - [x] Swagger UI displays the new routes without validation errors.
 - [x] OpenAPI export script updated to include auth definitions.